c-toolbox/C-Play/docs/index.md

 - 360 equirectangular or equiangular cubemap (common on YouTube)

-- Any "flat" video arbitary aspect ratio
+- Any "flat" media arbitary aspect ratio

+- Media can be added as layers within slides, using numerous inputs, such as image, video, audio, NDI and PDF.

 Some technical features: